The Harvest (Daubigny)

 The Harvest (French: la récolte) is an oil on canvas painting by French artist Charles-François Daubigny.
 It was completed in 1851 and is housed at Musée d'Orsay, Paris.

 Description

-Although the work cannot have been painted in the open air due to its large dimensions, Daubigny certainly tried to capture the fleeting reality of a Summer day in the country.
+Although the work cannot have been painted in the open air owing to its large dimensions, Daubigny certainly tried to capture the fleeting reality of a summer day in the country.
 The work stands out for its light colors and loose brushstrokes.
 Many other painters of the Barbizon School used a much darker palette.
 Daubigny showed himself to be a forerunner of the Impressionists.
 This is especially evident around the horizon, where only a few horizontally placed brushstrokes, each of a different color, can be seen.

 In this painting, the whole countryside is marked out in blue squares that seems like a chessboard.
 All of the activities are picturesquely grouped around a golden blaze such as men doubled over, women hurrying along the narrow paths, and people stooking sheaves of corn and loading carts.